- Student Life

 Idyllwild, CA 92549

 UPS and Fed Ex pick up and deliver packages daily.
-If students need to ship belongings, they may do so in the mail center across the street from Nelson Dining Hall.
+If students need to ship belongings, they may do so in the mail room across the street from Nelson Dining Hall.

 A certified medical professional is available for student care 24 hours a day.
-A Health Center is staffed on campus with daily operating hours from 6:00 AM to 5:00 PM Monday through Friday and on Saturdays until 1:00 PM.
+Our Health Center is open from 6:30 AM to 10 PM Monday through Friday.
 The Health Center is equipped with beds for students to use during open hours.
-After 5:00 PM, students return to their dormitories where they are looked after by their dorm parents.
-If a student needs medical attention overnight, he or she will stay in the Health Center with a full-time registered nurse or relief nurse.
-The “on call” nurse will respond to all emergencies.
+After 10 PM, students return to their dormitories where they are looked after by their dorm parents.
+Any time the Health Center is closed, an “on call” nurse is available to respond to any emergencies unless they are considered contagious and must be isolated from the community.

 A private medical clinic in Idyllwild is minutes away from the school campus.
 Students will be taken to the clinic by health center personnel if they need to see a physician or nurse practitioner.
 Appointments can also be arranged for students for specialist care.
 Please contact the Health Center at extension 2275 to make arrangements if specialized care is required.
 If an appointment is missed by a student, the parents may be held financially responsible, depending on the practitioner’s missed appointment policy.